 I love a good old split rail fence.

 They remind me of the green and rocky hills of Ireland.
-Very similar to some of the landscapes here in Vermont.
+It is very similar to some of the landscapes here in Vermont.

 The rustic fence will add depth and character to this open space with mountain views.

-I envision a Christmas tree leaning up against this split rail fence with the Jack Jumpers this holiday season along with greenery and maybe some white lights.
-Stay tuned…
+I envision a Christmas tree leaning against this split rail fence with the Jack Jumpers, greenery, and maybe some white lights this holiday season.

 It’s Time to Paint